Belle's ball gown: 1994 Broadway adaptation

-Belle's dress was adapted for the stage musical adaptation of the film, which premiered on Broadway in 1994.
-The show's costumes were designed by costume designer Ann Hould-Ward, who consulted with the film's animators about how they created their characters.
+Belle's dress was adapted for the Broadway adaptation of the film, which premiered in 1994.
+The show's costumes were designed by Ann Hould-Ward, who consulted with the film's animators about how they created their characters.
 Despite resembling the original dress, Hould-Ward based her version of the gown on several historical portraits and artwork.
-Hould-Ward's daughter Leah insisted that the dress remain yellow or gold, prompting crewmembers to name the design's loyalty to the original "The Leah Factor".
-Notably, the stage version of the garment adheres to the original 18th century-influenced concept art and time period more closely, incorporating a robe a la française, elbow sleeves, and panniers.
+Her daughter, Leah, insisted that the dress remain yellow or gold, prompting crewmembers to nickname its loyalty to the original design "The Leah Factor".
+Notably, the stage version of the garment adheres to the original 18th century-influenced concept art and time period more closely by incorporating a robe a la française, elbow sleeves, and panniers.
 Weighing 30-40 lb, the completed costume was made of silk and consisted of a hoop skirt, brocade, beading, flowers, bows, lace, and ribbons.
 The corset-shaped bodice was decorated with various ribbons, bows, flowers and a corsage, all of which contributed to its "classic Belle look".
 Accessories included a beaded necklace, jewel earrings, floral hairpiece, and cream-colored fishnet elbow-length gloves.
 Hould-Ward also created a pair of bloomers to be worn underneath the dress, which were embroidered with flowers despite being hidden from the audience.

-The weight of the dress was such that it would pull actress Susan Egan, who originated the role of Belle, in the opposite of whichever direction she was dancing during "Beauty and the Beast".
-After the ballroom scene, removing the costume required assistance from three stagehands, who used wires to hoist the dress up into the rafters backstage, where it remained until its next performance.
-Belle's costume was the first one completed for the show, as Disney Theatrical Productions wanted the dress to be available for marketing and photoshoots six months prior to rehearsals.
+The weight of the dress would pull actress Susan Egan, who originated the role of Belle, in the opposite of whichever direction she was dancing during "Beauty and the Beast".
+After the ballroom scene, removing the costume required assistance from three stagehands, who used wires to hoist the dress up into the backstage rafters for storage until its next performance.
+Belle's costume was the first one completed for the show, since Disney Theatrical Productions wanted the dress to be ready in time for marketing and photoshoots six months prior to rehearsals.
 Egan was fitted for her costume several months before she met her original castmates.
 The New York Times published the first colored line-drawing by caricaturist Al Hirschfeld, which depicted Egan and her co-star Terrence Mann in costume as their characters.
 However, Disney was furious upon discovering that Hirschfeld had painted Belle's dress pink instead of yellow.
-Hirschfeld defended his work, explaining, "The costumes may have been blue and yellow, but they made me feel green and pink."
-The lithograph painting is currently estimated at $3,000.
-The stage featured a spotlight with a yellow filter that would shine on the dress to saturate its hue.
+Hirschfeld defended his work, explaining, "The costumes may have been blue and yellow, but they made me feel green and pink".
+The lithograph painting is currently estimated at $5,500.
+The stage utilized a spotlight with a yellow filter that would shine on the dress to saturate its hue.